KaianGuedes/Sentinel/README.md

 3. Start or restart your Minecraft server.
 4. Sentinel will auto generate its storage file in `plugins/Sentinel/auth.db`.

-> ⚠️ Currently only supports **Brazilian Portuguese** messages (more languages coming soon).

-## 🤝 Planned  / Coming Soon
+## 📢 Planned  / Coming Soon
-- 🌍 Multi-language support (currently only hardcoded Brazilian Portuguese).
-- ⚙️ Configurable settings via a config file
-- 🧹 Optimizations, JavaDocs, internal refactoring
-- 📦 Single-JAR support for multiple Minecraft versions
+- Currently no planned features, but open to suggestions and pull requests!

-## 📢 Need Help or Want to Contribute?
+## 🤝 Need Help or Want to Contribute?
 Found a bug?
 Have a suggestion?
 Want to help improve it?
 You can:
 - Open [issues](https://github.com/KaianGuedes/Sentinel/issues) for bugs, ideas, or feature requests.